SubZane/simplegmaps/README.md

 ```
 * `GeoLocation`: Active or deactive automatic geolocation.
 Default false (inactive)
+* `ZoomToFitBounds`: Will auto zoom the map to fit all markers within bounds.
+Setting this to true will disable the user of "zoom" in MapOptions, disable this to set your own zoom level.
+Default true (active)
 * `MapOptions`: [Google Maps MapOptions](https://developers.google.com/maps/documentation/javascript/reference?csw=1#MapOptions)
 * `getRouteButton`: ID of the button used to submit the route to the map
 * `getTravelMode`: ID of the select element to hold the travelmode data